tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "That's not true."
 Penelope chimed in, all but in tears, "It's just not!
 Someone could have... someone could have broken in... or maybe he did it himself."

 "He bashed his own brains in with an iron rod."
-Erin smirked, oozing sarcasm, "What a show-stopper."
+Erin smirked, oozing sarcasm, "A show-stopping trick... but he can only do it once."

-"The funniest people are the most depressed."
+"He might've.
+The funniest people are the most depressed."
 Paul helpfully explained, taking a sip from a drink held with two shaking hands.

 I expected to hear sirens at that point, but instead a musical tune filled the night just outside.
 It sounded like it was being played through a broken, rattling speaker.